 At low volumes and gain, the sound that comes out of the speaker is ‘clean’ – without distortion.
 Now, imagine you turn the volume knob on your amplifier higher and higher.
-If the signal stays within the amp’s clean headroom, represented by the horizontal yellow lines, the signal stays clean.
+If the signal stays within the amp’s clean headroom, represented by the horizontal green lines, the signal stays clean.
 Eventually, there comes a point where the components inside the amplifier cannot handle the signal’s increasing amplitude.
-This is demonstrated by the red wave in the graph above.
 The components of the amplifier have no choice but to ‘clip’ the parts of the signal they cannot handle.
 The clipping of the signal wave is what causes distortion.

 The more severely clipped a wave is, the more it’s distorted.
 Distortion comes in different levels, usually categorized as such (from less to more severe): overdrive, distortion, and fuzz.
 Yes, distortion is both a general and specific term in this case.
 You’ll need to infer which your fellow guitarists are using by context.

 When just the tip of the wave is clipped, ‘soft clipping’ occurs, known to us guitarists as ‘overdrive’.
 In this case, the amp has been pushed just past its limits and the signal is being clipped, but only a bit.
 This creates a pleasing distortion perfect for blues and classic rock.
 The intro of Stevie Ray Vaughan’s Pride and Joy is a classic example of bluesy overdrive.